 Saint-Sulpice Christmas Market

-Saint-Sulpice, near the St-Sulpice Métro station, Luxembourg neighborhood in the 6th Arrondissement, usually early December through Christmas Eve; a pop-up Alpine ski rink sometimes also appears here.
+The small Marché Noel Saint-Sulpice, near the St-Sulpice Métro station, Luxembourg neighborhood in the 6th Arrondissement, usually appears in early December through Christmas Eve; a pop-up Alpine ski rink sometimes also pops up here.

 Montparnasse Christmas Market

-Although you probably wouldn't go out of your way to visit this market, like the Christmas market at Gare Saint-Lazare, it's popular with the numerous commuters who pass through the train and metro station each day.
+Don't go out of your way to visit this market.
+It's mainly popular with the numerous commuters who pass through the train and metro station each day - a good place to buy a few gifts or a quick snack on the way home from work.

 Bercy Village Christmas Market & Holiday Lights